xDD-CLE/test-driven-elixir/README.md

 I've applied some of what I've learned from Ruby and other languages to other styles of development independent of the language.
 That's the joy of being a polyglot :)

 So...
 Elixir
+One of the people who I follow in the development communities is Dave Thomas.
+He and Andy Hunt wrote the Pick-Axe book a while back.
+He's been a key figure in the Ruby community for quite some time.

+I watched him begin talking a bit about Elixir not too long ago, saw he'd written a book about it, and saw he was becoming more and more active in the Elixir community.
+I became curious and decided to check it out.

+I've continued to stay curious.
+He'd given a few talks and explained that Elixir definitely challenged and changed the way he thought.
+I've found that it's done the same for me and I hope it does for you.
+If you'd like to share your "why", I encourage you to do so - I'm curious :)

+And so, the journey continues...